MichelNivard/MCMSEM/README.md

    - TODO: way to change starting values
  - TODO: Create MCMfit() to actually fit a model
  - TODO: Test if results are identical to main branch
- - TODO: Lock to 2 phenotypes + 1 factor.
-Currently the code in this branch supports any number of both.
-Until this is tested we want to lock end-users to what we know works.

 Notes for this version:
 ```